Monday, September 26, 2016

 And now that we’ve said it out loud and admitted to ourselves that it’s true we can start to look for the reasons for its being true and for a solution to that problem.

 Sixty seven percent of black children grow up in single parent (read mother) households.
 In other words they grow up in an environment without a strong authority figure.
 They grow up without learning to respect authority.
 That’s the problem right there.
-It seems that even blacks who don’t commit crimes are still insulted by the fact that police have authority that has to be recognized, and that seems to be part of the culture.
+It seems that even many law abiding members of the black community who don’t engage in criminal behavior are still insulted by the reality that police have authority over us all that has to be recognized.

 It’s time for America and Americans to throw off the yoke and break free.